Violation of Probation in Pinellas County

-Many people agree to probation thinking it will be in their best interest to resolve the criminal case quickly.
-After starting probation, the person realizes that completing all the terms of probation are difficult, time consuming, and expensive.
-Even a small technical mistake can lead to an arrest or incarceration if the probation officer alleges a violation of the terms.
+Many people agree to probation or community control in order to resolve their case quickly.
+After starting probation, the person realizes that completing all the special conditions are more difficult, time consuming, and expensive than expected.
+Even a small technical mistake can lead to an arrest or incarceration if the probation officer alleges a violation.

-The Judges and State Attorney’s Office for Pinellas County takes a harsh stance in most VOP cases.
-Find out more about how VOP cases are handled including important procedural protections and defenses that may help you resolve your case for the best possible result.
+The Probation Officers, Judges, and Prosecutors with the State Attorney’s Office for the Sixth Judicial Circuit in Pinellas County move quickly in violation of probation (VOP) and violation of community control (VOCC) cases.
+You should hire a criminal defense attorney quickly to assist you.
+Find out more about how VOP cases are handled in Pinellas County including important procedural protections and defenses that may help you resolve your case for the best possible terms.

-If you live outside of Florida, an extradition warrant may be issued for your arrest - read more about how to avoid extradition to Clearwater, Pinellas County, on a felony violation of probation warrant.
+If you live outside of Florida, an extradition warrant may be issued for your arrest.
+Many extradition cases involve violations of probation.
+Read more about how to avoid extradition to Clearwater, Pinellas County, or resolve the case quickly after a felony violation of probation warrant to extradite is issued.

-Circuit Court Judge Frank Quesada presides over the vast majority of felony violation of probation cases in Pinellas County.
+The Honorable Frank Quesada, Circuit Court Judge, presides over the vast majority of felony violation of probation cases in Pinellas County.
 For individuals labeled as a “violent felon of special concern” a dangerousness hearing often takes at least two weeks to schedule.
-Circuit Court Judge Frank Quesada estimates that between 400 to 500 violators a year receive “no bond” because of the “violent felon” status in Pinellas County, FL.
+It has been estimated that 400 to 500 violators a year receive “no bond” because of the “violent felon” status in Pinellas County, FL.

 Florida’s Anti-Murder Act in Pinellas County for Clearwater, FL

 Perhaps no new legislation has impacted violation of probation cases more then the Florida Anti-Murder Act.
-Read a recent news story from January 9, 2011, Florida's Anti-Murder Act in Pinellas County for Clearwater, which discusses the problems with Florida's anti-murder act.
 All jurisdictions throughout Florida, including in Pinellas County, must automatically deny bond to any individual charged with even a small technical violations of probation if that individual is tagged as a “violent felon of special concern.”

-Recent news story tracks a felony violation of probation in Pinellas County with Circuit Judge Frank Quesada and explains that the “dangerousness” hearings take weeks to schedule to give the state and defense time to subpoena witnesses and prepare their case.
+Recent news story tracks a felony violation of probation in Pinellas County with Circuit Judge Frank Quesada.
+The article explains that in Pinellas County cases, the “dangerousness” hearings take weeks to schedule.
+It takes time to give the state and defense time to subpoena witnesses and prepare their case.
 The violation of probation division for Pinellas County in Clearwater, FL, handles “technical” probation violations and arrests on new misdemeanor offenses but does not include any new arrest for a felony charge.

 Contact an attorney at the Sammis Law Firm to find out more about a “no bond” warrant in a violation of probation case that falls under the requirements of Florida’s Anti-Murder Act.